lukasturcani/stk/docs/source/basic_examples.rst

 Creating New Topology Graphs with Existing Vertices
 ===================================================

-The vertex classes that make up toplogy graphs in :mod:`.stk` can be accessed to speed up the implemention of new topology graphs.
+The vertex classes that make up topology graphs in :mod:`.stk` can be accessed to speed up the implemention of new topology graphs.
+The exact details of how vertices can be used to implement new topology graphs depends on the topology graph, so read that documentation for further examples.
+For cages, you would read the documentation of :class:`.Cage`.

 .. testcode:: creating-new-topology-graphs-with-existing-vertices